tobgu/qframe/README.md

 fairly efficiently since much of the underlying data will be shared between the two frames.

-The design of QFrame has mainly be driven by the requirements from [qocache](https://github.com/tobgu/qocache) but it is in many aspects a general purpose data frame.
+The design of QFrame has mainly been driven by the requirements from [qocache](https://github.com/tobgu/qocache) but it is in many aspects a general purpose data frame.
 Any suggestions for added/improved functionality to support a wider scope is always of interest as long